mit-crpg/OpenMOC/docs/source/quickinstall.rst

 Installing from Source on Linux or Mac OS X
 -------------------------------------------

 All OpenMOC source code is hosted on GitHub_.
 To download and install OpenMOC, you need to install Git_ and the GNU C++ compiler_.
-In addition, you need to install Python_ 2.6 or 2.7 and the following Python packages on your machine: SWIG_, NumPy_, matplotlib_ and h5py_.
+In addition, you need to install Python_ 2.6 or 2.7 and the following Python packages on your machine: SWIG_, NumPy_, matplotlib_, h5py_ and setuptools_.
 These packages can easily be installed using a package manager for Linux and Mac OS (see :ref:`usersguide_install` for more details).

 If you have already installed each of these prerequisites, you can download and install OpenMOC by entering the following commands in the console: